SOTETO/docu/pages/01.home/default.md

 !!!!
 Getting started by pulling the [Heureka!
 CLI](https://github.com/SOTETO/heureka?target=_blank) and reading its [readme](https://github.com/SOTETO/heureka#readme?target=_blank) to setup your Heureka! environment!
 [How To create a microservice](../how-to/create-a-microservice) explains in detail the setup to start implementing your first microservice.

 !!! **Required skills:** You need some basic web development knowledge about HTML, JS, CSS and HTTP.
-Furthermore, you will come in touch with RESTful webservices and Nginx web servers. *Implementing some webservices are great projects to learn about webservices and Nginx web servers!*
+Furthermore, you will come in touch with RESTful webservices, Docker and Nginx web servers. *Implementing some webservices are great projects to learn about webservices, Docker and Nginx web servers!*

 <div style="display:flex;flex-direction:row;margin: 3em 0 0; padding: 3em 2em 3em; background-color: #f8f9fa">
 	<div>